MISCARRIAGE: SYMPTOMS, CAUSES, AND RISK FACTORS

 General strategies for improving pregnancy success include:

-• Taking multivitamin and B vitamins.
+- Taking Multivitamins and B vitamins.
 Vitamin D3, B6, and B9 (folic acid) are especially pertinent to help prevent miscarriages, and birth defects before and during pregnancy, as their deficiency promotes elevated homocysteine that can interfere with gestation.

 Platelet-Rich Plasma Therapy may be able to improve outcomes for women battling to conceive or who suffer from recurrent miscarriages.
-Research is still in its infancy regarding its effectiveness.
+Research into its effectiveness is still in its infancy.
 According to studies, it may reduce the risk of miscarriage by enhancing the outcomes of in vitro fertilization[22] and improving implantation rates[23].
 There is limited evidence indicating that it may help to protect the fetus from miscarriage induced by bacterial infections.[24]
 PRP therapy should not be opted for during pregnancy, yet it may be complementary if undergone prior to conception or IVF.

 Conclusion